danielvartan/actverse/README.md

 ## Overview

-`actverse` is an R package that provides a complete and consistent toolkit to process, analyze and visualize actigraphy data in R.
+`actverse` is an R package that provides a complete and consistent toolkit to process, analyze and visualize actigraphy data in R. The aim of `actverse` is to facilitate the work of sleep and chronobiology scientists with actigraphy data while also helping with research reproducibility.

 > Please note that this package is currently on the development stage
 > and have not yet been [peer